 Your journey begins with an immersive orientation in Spain’s capital and largest city, Madrid.
 Immediately begin practicing your Spanish as you navigate the city’s lively streets and visit the Reina Sofia and Prado Museum on Madrid’s “museum mile” to see original art by Spanish artists such as Picasso and Dalí.
 Order tapas in local cafés as you visit the Habsburg district.
 Take a full-day excursion to historic Toledo as your knowledge of Spain’s history and culture deepens.

 Experience an entirely different region of Spain as you and your group travel from Madrid to your homestay location.
-Spend two weeks immersed in a Spanish community as your Spanish language skills grow through daily interactions with your host family and local students.
-Visit Valencia to go on a bike tour through the Gardens of Turia, explore multiculturalism in Spain, and learn to make paella in a cooking class.
+Spend two weeks immersed in a Spanish community as your language skills grow through daily interactions with your host family and local students.
+Visit Valencia to take a bike tour through the Gardens of Turia, explore multiculturalism in Spain, and learn to make paella in a cooking class.

 Spanish (at least one year)